open-spaced-repetition/fsrs4anki/README.md

 ## Step 1: Enabling the built-in FSRS Scheduler

 In order to enable FSRS, go to deck options, scroll down to "Advanced", and toggle FSRS.
-You will notice that a lot of settings, such as "Graduating interval" or "Easy bonus" have disappeared.
-Many old setting become irrelevant once FSRS is enabled.
+You will notice that a lot of settings, such as "Graduating interval" or "Easy bonus," have disappeared.
+Many old settings become irrelevant once FSRS is enabled.

 ![image](https://github.com/open-spaced-repetition/fsrs4anki/assets/83031600/2294ecbb-91bb-45bb-8634-de36da3372a2)